-Turrets on targeted capital ships Yellow brackets
+Yellow brackets Turrets on targeted capital ships

-Ship currently communicating with you White brackets
+White brackets Ship that is currently communicating with you

 A profile of the bracketed ship appears in the monitor on the lower-right side of the screen as long as the ship remains in view.
-If you lock onto the target (press ()), the profile remains until you destroy the ship or release the lock or switch targets.
+If you lock onto the target (press ), the profile remains until you destroy the ship or release the lock or switch targets.
 Locking onto the target also activates the yellow diamond described earlier.